Shaun Suisham: 2014 season

 goal of his career (seventh as a Steeler) on September 7.

 On September 28, playing against the Tampa Bay Buccaneers, he passed Norm Johnson for the fourth-most extra points made in team history.
 He also connected on his first field goal of the contest, to extend his club record of 24 straight field goals made, before missing his second attempt.

 On October 12, playing against the Cleveland Browns, he moved into fourth place on the club's all-time field goals made list.
 On November 30, playing against the New Orleans Saints, he scored 10 points to give him 509 for his Steelers' career and become the fourth kicker in club history to reach 500 points.

 2015 season

 On August 9, 2015, Suisham told NFL reporters that he believed he had torn his anterior cruciate ligament in his left knee while covering the opening kickoff in the Pro Football Hall of Fame Game.
 An MRI was taken on August 10 and showed he had torn his ACL.
 He went on to miss the entire 2015 season and was replaced with Garrett Hartley at first and eventually with Chris Boswell.

 On June 24, 2016, Suisham was released by the Steelers after a failed physical.

-Personal
+Personal life

 While with Washington, Suisham put on a free football camp for kids in the area of his hometown of Wallaceburg, Ontario.
 They offered hands-on-training, face time with the NFL kicker, and a "Pass, Punt, and Kick" competition.

+Suisham played ice hockey growing up.
+When his two daughters started playing hockey, he got involved with the sport again.
+In 2014, while playing for the Steelers, Suisham began coaching girls youth hockey.
+In 2024, he was named Director of the Girls Hockey Program for the Pittsburgh Penguins Elite.